d2r2/go-dht/README.md

 The only thing which distinguish one from another - "retry count" parameter as additinal argument in ```ReadDHTxxWithRetry(...)```.
 So, it's highly recomended to utilize ```ReadDHTxxWithRetry(...)``` with "retry count" not less than 7, since sensor asynchronouse protocol is not very stable causing errors time to time.
 Each additinal retry attempt takes 1.5-2 seconds (according to specification before repeated attempt you should wait 1-2 seconds).

 This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
-It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device available in /dev/ list.

 NOTE: If you enable "boost GPIO performance" parameter, application should run with root privileges, since C code inside requires this.
 In most cases it is sufficient to add "sudo -E" before "go run ...".